Sharing Custom Scalars Across Multiple Subgraphs

 });

-Attach the imported scalar to the schema builder.
-Do not redefine coercion logic in service-specific codebases.
+Attach the imported instance to the schema builder.
+Never redefine coercion in a service-specific codebase.

 // services/orders/src/schema.ts